motiwari/BanditPAM/README.md

 ```

 # Requirements
-# TL;DR with python3, just do `pip install banditpam` and you can jump to the Examples.
+# TL;DR with python3, just do `pip install banditpam` and you can jump to the [examples](https://github.com/ThrunGroup/BanditPAM#example-1-synthetic-data-from-a-gaussian-mixture-model).

 If you have any issues, please see the documents below and file a Github issue if you have additional trouble.